cc32d9/nfc-seal/README.md

 -------------------------------

 NXP has recently released a new NFC chip, NTAG 424 DNA.
-It's slightly more expensive than th eolder NTAG213/215/216, but it allows defining an AES password that is securely written on the chip, and the chip is keeping a counter of NFC sessions.
+It's slightly more expensive than the older NTAG213/215/216, but it allows defining an AES password that is securely written on the chip, and the chip is keeping a counter of NFC sessions.
 On every NFC communication, the counter is increased, and it can be retrieved in encrypted form, using